angular/components/guides/v15-mdc-migration.md

   (`mat.mdc-button-theme`), icon buttons (`mat.mdc-icon-button-theme`), and FABs
   (`mat.mdc-fab-theme`).

-* Icons next button text now match font-size.
+* Icons next to button text now match font-size.
 Buttons with only icons and no text will not align properly (this does not apply to the icon-button).

 ### Card